SonnyK33/obsidian/The Rise of Carry - WIP.md

 Chapter 7 - Monetary Ramifications
-Chapter 8 - Financial Bubbles
-Chapter 9 - Carry in Structure of Volatility
-Chapter 10 -Does Carry have to Exist
-Chapter 11 - Power
-Chapter 12 - Globalization of Carry

-Carry is inevitable but current carry regime is a function of central bank policy

-Carry eventually destroys itself

-C bank arbiter of reserve balances which in the extreme affect banks ability to borrow

-QE increases the money supply by increasing reserves - don’t think that’s true bc there’s no net change

-Divisia money - weighted average based on moneyness

-By that measure money growth in the us had been slow

-Assets that can’t easily be converted to cash are less money like and have higher yields

-As carry regime progresses and vol decreases yields also decrease

-This makes those instruments appear more money like and increases the money supply eg NFTs

-In this way central banks can increase money supply more than you think

-The power has limits though as when there’s a crash, those assets revert to non-financial again
+Carry is inevitable, but the current carry regime is a function of central bank policy.
+Central banks are arbiters of reserve balances which affects banks ability to borrow.
+QE increases the money supply by increasing reserves  (this is only true to the extent that it increases lending).
+"Divisia" money is a measure which weights money by its moneyness.
+By that measure money growth in the US had been slow.
+Assets that can’t easily be converted to cash are less money like and have higher yields.
+As the carry regime progresses and volatility decreases yields also decrease.
+This makes those instruments appear more money like and increases the money supply eg NFTs.
+In this way central banks can increase money supply more than you think.
+The power has limits though as when there’s a crash, those assets lose their money-ness.

-In long term carry regime is deflationary as exists at time of high debt levels by definition

-High level of debt will deter ppl to borrow more

-Will slow credit growth and Econ growth
+In the long term, the carry regime is deflationary as it exists at time of high debt levels, by definition.
+The high level of debt will deter people from borrowing more and will slow credit  and economic growth, hence deflationary.

-And thus deflationary

-Suboptimal allocation of credit

-Carry regime suppresses yields and implicitly assumes costs will be socialized through bailouts from central banks or imf

-Means that debt is mispriced leading to excess consumption over savings

-Mispricing of credit and Persistence of low rates keeps unprofitable firms alive.
+It results in a suboptimal allocation of credit.
+The carry regime suppresses yields and implicitly assumes costs will be socialized through bailouts from central banks or IMF.
+This means that debt is mispriced, leading to excess consumption over savings.
+The mispricing of credit and the persistence of low rates keeps unprofitable firms alive.
 Over time this leads to more debt, less savings, and lower real returns on investment.
-The latter keeps Econ growth and rates low.
+The latter keeps economic growth and rates low.
 When deflation sets in, the demand to hold money increases.
 People and firms would be expected to hold more cash vs risk assets.
-Equity and bond holdings are still high though because people are searching for return and don’t perceive those as risky as they expect central banks to intervene in a crisis.
-As per previous note central bank actions have made more assets money-like.
-Worst of both - returns associated with deflation and risk tolerance associated with Inflation.
+Equity and bond holdings are still high though because people are searching for return and don’t perceive those as risky as they expect central banks to intervene in a crisis (since central bank actions have made more assets money-like).
+This gives the worst of both - returns associated with deflation and risk tolerance associated with Inflation.

-Because regime makes more instruments seem money like, the deflationary shock can be stalled.
+Because the regime makes more instruments seem money like, the deflationary shock can be stalled.
 But there’s always a weak link like mortgages in 2007.
-Carry regime extends moneyness to non financial assets.
-Turns all corporations into banks.
+Carry regime extends moneyness to non financial assets and turns all corporations into banks.
 The carry regime can keep GDP high for long periods of time.
-As the economy changes to accommodate the lower rates, persistence of carry regime makes economy grow even faster.
+As the economy changes to accommodate the lower rates, the persistence of carry regime makes economy grow even faster.
 The economy may start to favor consumer lending for instance which will benefit more from lower rates and lead to even more lending in the carry regime.
 All of this increases the risk of a deflationary shock.
-More GDP in this case leads to lower GDP in the future - contrary to what economists tend to think.
+More GDP in this case leads to lower GDP in the future and is contrary to what economists tend to think.

-When the shock comes

- Liquidity dries up and volatility spikes

-As volatility can be seen as the price of money

-The price of holding cash increases and everything else loses its moneyness

-Causes a sharp repricing as existing money supply is insufficient - definition of deflationary environment

-In the end, central banks are weakened by carry regime
+When the shock comes, liquidity dries up and volatility spikes.
+As volatility can be seen as the price of money, the price of holding cash increases and everything else loses its moneyness.
+This causes a sharp repricing as existing money supply is insufficient, which is the definition of a deflationary environment.
+In the end, central banks are weakened by carry regime.

-Chapter 8
+Chapter 8 - Financial Bubbles

-Business cycle smoothness is eliminating w carry bubbles and crashes

-When one carry bubble pops action often moves to a new carry trade maybe one that still has some money-mess so the carry crash is delayed

-In 2007 carry trade moved to oil also in 13-14
+Business cycle smoothness is eliminated with carry bubbles and crashes.
+When one carry bubble pops, action often moves to a new carry trade maybe one that still has some money-mess so the carry crash is delayed.
+In 2007 carry trade moved to oil; this also occurred in 2013-14.

-Oil carry trade
+**Oil carry trade**

-When the curve is in backwardation, carry traders buy oil forward and hope to earn roll yield as prices roll up

-Without the carry traders, if oil is expected to fall, forward prices will sell off which will cause producers to sell immediately at higher prices
+When the curve is in backwardation, carry traders buy oil forward and hope to earn roll yield as prices roll up.
+Without the carry traders, if oil is expected to fall, forward prices will sell off which will cause producers to sell immediately at higher prices.
+This will then cause spot prices to fall.

-Ie will propagate through curve

-Carry traders prevent this and bail out high cost producers dependent on credit

-No different than buying their bonds

-Oil carry trade not backed by central banks but foreign  governments and so more vulnerable
+Carry traders prevent this and bail out high cost producers dependent on credit and is no different than buying their bonds.
+The oil carry trade is not backed by central banks but foreign  governments and so it's more vulnerable.

-Carry bubble often hides itself and makes standard measures less relevant

-The equity market will look fairly priced in terms of multiples but the underlying earnings have benefited from the bubble as well
+The carry bubble often hides itself and makes standard measures less relevant.
+The equity market will look fairly priced in terms of multiples but the underlying earnings have benefited from the bubble as well (same with leverage ratios).
+When bubble pops, and a new one emerges it’ll be in a different form.
+Post GFC, the banks were made much more secure.
+This pushed the carry trade into corporations and non-bank finance companies.
+Stock buybacks to boost eps are another example.

-Same with leverage ratios

-When bubble pops and new one emerges it’ll be in a different form

-Post GFC, the banks were made much more secure

-This pushes carry trade into corporations and non bank finance companies

-Stock buybacks to boost eps are an example

-This is apparent by the high corporate profits in a world of low growth and inflation

-You should only want leverage in an inflationary environment not one w risk of deflation

-But those who took leverage were rewarded
+This is apparent by the high corporate profits in a world of low growth and inflation (i.e. profits have been boosted by the carry trade).
+You should only want leverage in an inflationary environment not one with the risk of deflation.
+But those who took leverage were rewarded.

-Carry trades can be similar to Ponzi schemes as both require inflows to exceed outflows and crash when this ends

-Carry trades though create excess consumption and investment whereas ponzi leads to excess consumption
+Carry trades can be similar to Ponzi schemes as both require inflows to exceed outflows and crash when this ends.
+Carry trades though create excess consumption and investment whereas ponzi schemes only lead to excess consumption.

-Chap 9

-Trading with the market is replicating a long atm call option and the cost will be proportional to the volatility

-Trading against would be selling optionality and has positive expected value

-Tends to be profitable to sell gamma or volatility at shorter time horizons and buying back at longer time horizons

-Means trading against market in short term b with market in long term

-Bigger premium on index volatility and correlation premium

-Ie trades richer

-Since 87 SamdP has had richest premium

-It’s expensive because of demand for liquidity

-This implies that it’s the most important carry

-trade and barometer of global volatility

-Made the us equity market the global source of liquidity and the last resort

-Related to equity markets being inversely related to sovereign bonds

-Is that true now?

-Carry regime restructure economy towards consumption and speculation away from investment
+Chapter 9 - Carry in Structure of Volatility
+Chapter 10 -Does Carry have to Exist
+Chapter 11 - Power
+Chapter 12 - Globalization of Carry

+Trading with the market is replicating a long ATM call option and the cost will be proportional to the volatility.
+Trading against would be selling optionality and has positive expected value.
+It tends to be profitable to sell gamma or volatility at shorter time horizons and buying back at longer time horizons.
+This means trading against market in short term but with the market in the long term.
+There's a bigger premium on index volatility and correlation premium for longer time horizons, i.e. it trades richer.
+Since 1987 S&P has had the richest premium because of the demand for liquidity.
+This implies that it’s the most important carry trade and a barometer of global volatility.
+This has made the US equity market the global source of liquidity and the last resort.
+This may be related to equity markets being inversely related to sovereign bonds (Is that true now?)
+The carry regime restructures the economy towards consumption and speculation away from investment.

 Chapter 10